 The Art History Program Director will admit students to the minor and certify them upon its completion.
-In order to sign up for the minor, students need to complete a minor declaration form found in portfolio via EP>Student>Academic Career>Major/Minor/Cert Declaration.
+To sign up for the minor, students need to complete a minor declaration form found in the portfolio via EP>Student>Academic Career>Major/Minor/Cert Declaration.

 Upon completing the minor, students must submit a completed minor certification form (http://www.wesleyan.edu/art/arthist/form/FORM-Minor_grad_requirements.pdf).

 Students will not be required to declare an official minor advisor, but they are encouraged to meet with the art history faculty on an as-needed basis and to take part in program events.